106: Calorie-free oil

 Okay.

 Riddle me this.
 Can I tell you where my brain went just so that we can kind of rule it out?
-My first thought was, because I know in Crufts, if you do a poo on the floor, you get disqualified.
+My first thought was, because I know in crufts, if you do a poo on the floor, you get disqualified.

-You know what?
-If either of you, if either of you know, you think
+If either of you know,

-the rule stamps.
+I think the rule stems.

 I realised when I said it, actually, yeah, no, that's that's one of those is a crime.